Pelagicore/OpenSourceTemplates/README.md

 format for this.
 SPDX license identifiers for various licenses are available here; https://spdx.org/licenses/

+The Free Software Foundation Europe has created a document on software reuse that they've contributed to the OpenChain project; https://github.com/OpenChain-Project/curriculum/blob/master/guides/Reuse-for-OpenChain.md

 ## License and Copyright

 Copyright &copy; Pelagicore AB 2017